Thinking of Leaving the Bay Area? Be Aware of These Pitfalls

 Update Your Estate Plan

 Your estate plan includes your will and health care document.
-These documents are state-specific, so if you had documents drawn in California and you move to Washington state, you’ll need to hire an estate planning attorney in Washington to re-draft your estate planning documents.
+These documents are state-specific, and it’s best to hire an estate planning attorney in your new state.
+Share a copy of your California estate planning documents with your new attorney.

 Update Your Post-nup